Is it cheaper living on a narrowboat?

 If you really can’t part with that extra pair of shoes or that special kitchen gadget, then living on a narrowboat probably isn’t for you.

 What about the toilet?

 One of the biggest differences between living in a traditional “on grid” house compared with living on a narrowboat is that you have to become a lot more familiar with your waste.

 There are a number of toilet options.
 The most common that we have seen are pump out or cassette toilet.
 It is also possible to have an “eco toilet” – or composting loo.

-I’ve heard that when living aboard, with an average size holding tank, it can last approximately 3 weeks between pump out sessions.
-To empty the tank, you have to find a pump out station (often a marina) and part with cash (even when you do the pump out yourself).
-Also, the tank has to go somewhere on the boat – which reduces your storage as it often will be found under the bed.
-Chemicals (such as “blue”) are added to the tank to break down the waste.
+With an average size holding tank, it can last approximately 3 weeks between pump out sessions when you are living on your narrowboat.
+To empty the tank, you have to find a pump out station (often a marina) and pay – even when you do the pump out yourself.
+It is important to remember that the tank will take up storage space – it has to go somewhere!!
+They are commonly found under the bed.
+Chemicals (e.g. “blue”) are added to the tank to break down the waste.

-A porta potti (which also comes in different sizes) can last up to a week between trips to the Elsan point.
-It’s free to empty most of the time and it can be possible to get spare cassettes.
-These generally take up less room than a pump out and sometimes can even be moved around!
-Chemical’s are added to the storage tank to help break down the waste.
+A porta potti can last up to a week between trips to the Elsan point.
+This depends on the size of the cassette.
+It’s free to empty most of the time and you can buy spare cassettes.
+These take up less room than a pump out and can even be moved around!
+Chemicals are added to the storage tank to help break down the waste.

 A compositing toilet will generally separate the ones and twos into separate compartments.
-The ones will need to be emptied every few days.
+The ones have to be emptied every few days.
 In the main compartment, you have to put something like coconut husk in to mix with the twos and some models have a turning handle for mixing after each use.
-These are rumoured to last up to a month between empties.
+These will last up to a month between empties.
 The main benefit being that you are able to bag up the waste and throw it in the bin rather than hunting down a pump out or an Elsan point.
 Also, no chemicals!